 Copies made in accordance with the agreement may, after the expiration of said agreement, be kept exclusively for filing purposes and administrative procedures, and not to be actively reused.

 Kopinor shall be obliged to settle any claims for payment or compensation which the licensee may receive from Norwegian or foreign rightsholders, provided that the claims relate to reproduction which has been paid for and undertaken in accordance with the provisions of this agreement (see also section 64 of the Copyright Act).
 The licensee shall not be obliged to settle such claims, and Kopinor shall indemnify the licensee against any claim for costs made against the licensee in connection with such a claim.

 If a claim is received, the licensee shall reject the claim and refer the claimant to Kopinor.
 Claims shall not be settled until Kopinor has been consulted.
 Kopinor shall be entitled to intervene in any dispute relating to the claim.

 The parties shall be entitled to make this agreement public.

-If new legislative provisions are adopted during the agreement period that relate to the rules governing the reproduction of protected material, they shall apply to the extent that they do not conflict with this agreement.
+If new declaratory legislative provisions are adopted during the agreement period that relate to the rules governing the reproduction of protected material, they shall apply to the extent that they do not come into conflict with this agreement.